awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

 You can launch an instance in either EC2-Classic or in a VPC.
 For more information about EC2-Classic and EC2-VPC, see :ec2-ug-win:`Supported Platforms <ec2-supported-platforms>` in the |EC2-ug-win|.

+To get a list of your security groups and their :code:`GroupId` properties, see :ref:`enumerate-security-groups`.

 .. topic:: To launch an EC2 instance in EC2-Classic

     #.
 Create and initialize a :sdk-net-api:`RunInstancesRequest <EC2/TRunInstancesRequest>` object.